Vinoddhakad18/node-architecture/src/application/config/sequelize/README.md

 - Enable query benchmarking
 - Check for N+1 query problems
 - Use indexes on frequently queried fields

+### Replication Issues
+- **Replica lag**: Monitor replication delay, use `useMaster: true` for critical reads
+- **Connection failures**: Ensure all replica hosts are accessible and credentials are correct
+- **Inconsistent reads**: This is normal due to replication lag, use master for consistency
+- **Load balancing**: Sequelize uses round-robin, ensure all replicas have similar capacity
+- **Failover**: If a replica fails, Sequelize will automatically use other available replicas

 ### Type Issues
 - Install `@types/sequelize` (already included)